THE CYPRUS INVESTMENT PROGRAMME (CIP)

 Furthermore, the Republic of Cyprus (“Cyprus”) has been ranked the 5th best relocation destination in the world (Knight Frank World Wealth Report 2018).
 Ranked by key business and leisure indicators, Cyprus was the only European country alongside Switzerland, and the only EU Member State, to make it into the top five– ahead of London, Madrid and Monaco.
 Coupled with what most international tax advisors agree is the most favourable onshore personal tax regime in the world, Cyprus provides an attractive destination for investment-based immigration.
 With at least 320 days of sunshine a year, Cyprus was classified the sunniest European location.

-The Cypriot immigration policy and legal framework now enable Non-EU and EU applicants to obtain Cypriot citizenship on an expedited basis.
-There are a number of reasons the Cypriot Investment Programme (CIP) may now be considered to be the most attractive programme in Europe, including:
+The Cypriot immigration policy and legal framework now enable Non-EU and EU applicants to obtain Cypriot citizenship in approximately 6 months.
+There are a number of reasons the CIP may now be considered to be the most attractive programme in Europe, including:

 - No requirement for applicants to live on the island prior, during or after the application process, but they are required to hold a Residency Permit for at least 6 months.